Ben10-L/Projet/README.md

 # RemindMe - Task Management Application

-RemindMe is a modern, iOS-style task management application that helps you organize your tasks and lists efficiently.
-Built with PHP, MySQL, and modern CSS, it provides a clean and intuitive user interface for managing your daily tasks.
+RemindMe is a lightweight and elegant task management application inspired by iOS design principles.
+Built using PHP, MySQL, and modern CSS, it delivers a clean, responsive, and user-friendly interface for managing tasks efficiently.

 ## Features